WilliamMajanja-zz/hack.chat-bot/README.md

 ## Prerequisites

-Skipping the optional prerequisites will remove the features specific to them until you do them.
-So if you haven't gotten your Oxford API tokens, the dictionary functionality will be absent (until and unless you enter them later) to prevent crashes.
+Skipping the optional prerequisites will remove the features specific to them until perform them.

 ### Mandatory